Sebastian Barry: Commentary

 Terry Eagleton (London Review of Books (22 Sept.
 2011) - cont.: ‘Blaming is not Barry’s forte.
 The point is not to judge but to understand.
 Literature, in a familiar liberal wisdom, yields the felt experience of things rather than delivering moral lessons.
 This is a remarkably recent view of the function of fiction.
 Jane Austen observes of one of her characters that he would have been better off not being born.
 Dickens sees no discrepancy between bringing his figures vividly to life and telling us what creeps or buffoons they are.
 Barry, by commor, writes of Thomas Dunne in the introduction to The Steward of Christendom that “I was no longer looking fur demons, but trying to wrench a life from the dead grip of history and disgrace.”
 But why cannot one both rebuke and recreate, as one would need to in a play about Attila the Hun or Charlie Haughey?
 Cannot understanding sharpen criticism as well as mollifying it?’
 [Cont.]

 Terry Eagleton (review of On Canaan’s Side, in London Review of Books, 22 Sept.
 2011) - cont.: ‘There is a curiously complex relationship in the novels between the voice of the author and the voice of the narrating character.
 There are times when this amounts to so-called free indirect speech, as the two languages become hard to distinguish and a Wicklow idiom inscribes itself within a more sophisticated discourse.
 At other times, as in The Secret Scripture or On Caanan’s Side, the voice of the character has the edge over the author’s, while in the preternaturally slow-moving Annie Dunne, the narrative discourse is clearly beyond the powers of Annie herself.
 A well-nigh perfect blending is achieved in A Long Long Way. / This subtle ratio of voices leads these novels much of their extraordinary richness.
 Yet it also means that the voice of the novel itself is too closely intertwined with the consciousness of the protagonists to pass critically distancing judgments on them.
 And there are times when this abstention from judgment is politically convenient.
 As far as politics goes, it is worth noting that though Barry is a deeply nostalgic writer, full of delectable memories of rural Wicklow, this is rarely held against him by the militantly modern, urban Irish literati, as it is sometimes held against authors like Brian Friel and Seamus Deane.
 This is because in their case, but not in his, the backward glance to rural Ireland is associated with a currently unfashionable republicanism. [... &c.]’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or attached.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or attached.)

 [ top ]

 Claire Kilroy, review of The Temporary Gentleman, in The Guardian ([Sat.]
 29 March 2014): ‘I will put my hand up and confess to having had a fleeting “change the record” moment with Barry’s last novel, On Canaan’s Side, only to be bowled over by the unexpected power of the ending (so many writers have tried and failed to capture the moment of death).
 The states of goodness that his previous narrators maintained in the face of startling iniquity were beginning to strain belief, but then, Barry’s writing is inspired by his family so it is natural to write with tenderness.
 The Temporary Gentleman, however, is narrated by the bad guy.
 Jack is a drinker, a gambler, an absent father, a neglectful husband, a gunrunner and, at the end, a coward, afraid to return home.
 The hallmark heightened lyricism and stylised idiom of old is still there, but it is tamped down by Jack’s rueful voice. / The novel seems part of something bigger, almost a prelude, in fact; and this is not a flaw but, rather, an indication that new life is being breathed into the Barry project.
 Watchers have been planted within the text in the shape of Jack and Mai’s two unfortunate daughters, Maggie and Ursula.
 They are almost entirely silent: terrified children in an adult world, witnesses to misery and - in one vicious episode - subjected to violence.
 They appear at windows, or at the top of stairs, observing their parents’ abject state as they drink themselves into oblivion.
 Their presence is electric, because you know that it is only a matter of time before Barry will get round to telling their stories.
 Maggie, the oldest, becomes an actor, locating her in his immediate familial terrain: his late mother was the actor Joan O’Hara.
 Ursula emigrates to England to become a nurse, fearful that her father will disapprove of her engagement to a Nigerian.
 The novel ends as Jack’s testimony ends, having succeeded in intriguing the reader.
 If anything, the work is getting more exciting as it broaches contemporary times. / Barry is drawn to complicated subjects. [...]’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or attached.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or attached.)

 Arminta Wallace, ‘The mystery of Sebastian Barry’s grandfather’, in The Irish Times (1 April 2014): ‘[...]
 Ask Barry a question about The Temporary Gentleman’s central character, Jack McNulty, and he’ll answer with a story about Jack O’Hara.
 “We shared a room in Monkstown [Co Dublin] for most of my childhood,” he recalls.
 “I knew things about him that you probably shouldn’t know about anybody - his private habits - and I helped him through various ailments and so on. / “He loved telling stories.
 He had been everywhere in the world.
 The northwest frontier, the landscape of the Hindu Kush, was one of the great landscapes of my childhood because he used to evoke it with his stories.
 He taught me the sequence of ranks in the British army when I was about eight.
 I was in the bed with him while he told me everything about his life, except probably, the real things, because of course you couldn’t go there.” / Many of the stories about his grandfather, which Barry has recreated in the book, he first heard in the form of a diatribe from his mother, the actress Joan O’Hara, a woman who knew how to deliver a dramatic monologue.
 “While he was alive, it was always weighted against him.
 All her stories were for her mother and against her father.” / It rapidly becomes clear to the reader of The Temporary Gentleman that Jack McNulty is no angel.
 Many of Barry’s characters are caught up in the storms of history: Willie Dunne in the trenches of the first World War in A Long Long Way; Eneas McNulty in the cross-currents of the Irish War of Independence in The Whereabouts of Eneas McNulty.
 Here, though, Jack, an engineer who has worked in bomb disposal for the British army, struggles against a perfect storm of his own making, in the shape of over-indulgence in gambling and alcohol. / It’s nothing new for Barry to be digging around in difficult parts of his family history.
 The story of a great-aunt who was confined to a mental hospital provided him with the character of Roseanne in The Secret Scripture; the physical disability of another great-aunt was the inspiration for Annie Dunne; a third great-aunt became Lilly Bere in On Canaan’s Side.’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 Kate Kellaway, ‘The Temporary Gentleman: Sebastian Barry’s hard-drinking, continent-spanning love story’, in The Observer [Sunday] (20 April 2014): ‘This novel is an elegy - not for a temporary gentleman but for his wife.
 The prose has the black-bordered elegance of a Victorian mourning letter yet it is, at the same time, a restless recollection of the life of a couple - animated but doomed.
 It is written with a redeeming artistry - almost as if good writing might have the power to save a marriage or contain the secret of happiness.
 It manages, with the lightest of touches, to be a politically adroit sketch of Ireland and of colonial Africa in the last century. / Barry [...] lets slip here that Jack McNulty is brother to Eneas (from his 1998 The Whereabouts of Eneas McNulty).
 Jack fought in the second world war, although his commission was never permanent, and became a UN observer and a gunrunner in Africa.
 We meet him, in 1957, in Accra lodgings, waited on by a houseboy, Tom Quaye, whose marital circumstances partly parallel his own. / Jack is at work on a memoir and with Barry’s help we get to know him better than he knows himself.
 The pleasures of reading this novel are not dissimilar to reading Jane Austen - although darker - in that one is allowed to make moral judgments in advance of the characters themselves - although Jack is, eventually, permitted to catch up - writing his way into culpability. [...]
 Like a series of magic lantern slides, we view Jack’s past.
 We follow him and Mai to the Gold Coast and see them return to Ireland when Mai is pregnant with their first child (she causes a stir by bringing back an outlandish pet monkey too).
 A brilliantly abject scene describes the moment she realises her family house in Sligo must be sold to pay off Jack’s gambling debts - the bright smile she gives him when she realises he has gambled away her last sovereign is devastating.
 No surprise then when Mai takes to the bottle too.
 Yet, in the end, this rare and heart-breaking novel’s subject is not drink at all - it is erring, selfish, enduring love.’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or attached.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or attached.)

 Stephen Moss, ‘Costa winner Sebastian Barry: “My son instructed me in the magic of gay life,”’ in The Guardian (1 Feb.
 2017): ‘[...]The novels Barry has written over the past 20 years owe much to the history of his own extended family.
 The character of McNulty grew out of a reference his grandfather Jack O’Hara made to a great uncle who emigrated to America to escape the famine.
 O’Hara, who fell out with the author over the literary airing of family secrets, is himself the mainspring of another Barry work, The Temporary Gentleman. / Barry has described his childhood as a “singular mess”.
 He says he and his three siblings were farmed out to relatives, which is how Barry heard the stories about the first world war, the Easter Rising and the civil war in Ireland that he has used to such effect in his novels.
 This obsessive winnowing of family secrets suggests a search for certainty after a childhood that had little. / “When we were children we did feel a little bit up in the wind,” he says.
 “My mother was an actress, my father was a drinking man, and we weren’t totally safe as kids.”
 He has previously hinted at a darkness in his childhood - though, conversely, also says an author needs to be in touch with the innocence and openness of those early years.
 He will not, however, be drawn on the precise circumstances of what he once called “the thing that hurt me into trying to put something back in its place.
 To set up a thousand kingdoms to heal that one blasted site that has nothing on it.” / That sentence is Barry at his most lyrical and plangent, but I take it to mean that the neglect (and perhaps worse) he experienced as a child led him to explore his wider family and pushed him towards the fantasy life that feeds the novelist.
 It may also explain why he has always cleaved to home, not leading the peripatetic life favoured by some Irish writers of his generation.
 “I don’t think I can write outside Ireland,” he says.
 “I need to be there.
 I probably even need to be in Wicklow.
-The calf returns to where it got the milk.” [...]’ ’ (See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or attached.)
+The calf returns to where it got the milk.” [...]’ ’ (See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or attached.)

 [ top ]